aquachris/btplanets/README.md

 ### An interactive map
-I've always wanted to be able to explore the BattleTech universe visually from a top-down perspective, starting with an overview of the Inner Sphere and having the option to zoom in to interesting points.
+I've always wanted to be able to explore the BattleTech universe visually from a top-down perspective, starting with an overview of the entire Inner Sphere and having the option to zoom in to interesting points.
+Another interesting use case is plotting jump routes and estimating the travel time between two systems.

-Since browsers and the d3 library make it pretty easy to achieve an interactive 2D map nowadays, this is what I've done here.
+I was inspired by the upcoming game [BATTLETECH](http://battletechgame.com/) and hope that the map will help newcomers to familiarize themselves with the universe quickly and enjoyably.

 ## Features
 _VIDEO_